What is a Death Doula

 -

-Someone whose only role is to be present
+Someone who's only role is to be present with them

 -